Our ongoing "platform projects" have pre-set trainings at the start of each semester:

 Tutor students in-class in correspondence with their school schedule.
-Orienation is done on an individual basis.
+Orientation is done on an individual basis.
+Regular weekly commitment required.

 Special Projects are also welcome, based on your area of study/interests.

-If you can make the commitment described above, or if you have a special project to propose:
+If you can make the commitment described, or if you have a special project to propose:

 Ali'iolani Elementary School THIS SITE IS OPEN DURING THE SPRING SEMESTER ONLY